UniCredit to sell Sofipa asset manager

-MILAN (Reuters) - UniCredit (CRDI.MI) said on Thursday it was selling a 100 percent stake in Sofipa asset manager, as Italian banks under pressure to boost profitability move to cut non-core assets.
+MILAN, July 19 (Reuters) - UniCredit said on Thursday it was selling a 100 percent stake in Sofipa asset manager, as Italian banks under pressure to boost profitability move to cut non-core assets.

 Sofipa has approximately 300 million euros of assets under management, UniCredit said in a statement in which it did not disclose a price for the transaction.